Rare Earth Discovery in Brewster County Promising-but Early

 • Further analysis needed to determine economic viability.

-A geological survey has identified rare earth mineral presence, but no active exploration or mining has commenced.
+A geological survey has identified the presence of rare earth minerals, but no active exploration or mining has commenced.
 GLO has not released data on the specific rare earth elements found, nor has it confirmed economic concentrations.
 Officials cite the rugged terrain, remoteness, and high costs of extraction as major hurdles to near-term development.
 Current land use includes ranching and hunting leases, with ecotourism also under consideration.

 Brewster County, Texas - Wikipedia